 Student organizations at DePaul include (but aren’t limited to) the American Constitution Society, the Appellate Team of the Moot Court Society, the Art and Cultural Heritage Law Society, the Intellectual Property Law Society, and the International Law Society.

-While DePaul comes in at number six on our list of the best law schools in Illinois, keep in mind that the median undergraduate GPA of all program entrants is 3.65.
+While DePaul comes in at number six on our list of the best law schools in Illinois, keep in mind that the median undergraduate GPA of all program entrants is still an impressive 3.61.
 On the other hand, the median LSAT score is 158, which is above average but attainable for many applicants.
-And the school has a relatively high acceptance rate of 45.4%.
+The school also has a relatively high acceptance rate of 34.8%.

 How Do I Get Accepted to a Law School in Illinois?